FatePony/blackjack/README.md

 # blackjack
-A blackjack game in python
+A blackjack game in Python

+Run using Python 3.